edgeless-project/edgeless/README.md

 ![](documentation/architecture-arch-2.0.png)

-An EDGELESS cluster consists of one or more _orchestration domains_ (three in the example figure above) managed by an ε-CON (controller).
+An EDGELESS cluster consists of one or more _orchestration domains_ (one in the example figure above) managed by an ε-CON (controller).

 An orchestration domain contains: